codechecks/docs/how-to-build-X.md

 1. Measure size of files that you're interested in (just grab some lib from NPM or use `fs.stat` ).
    We treat that value as an artifact.
-1. Save value to Storage API for **current** commit.
+1. Save value to Storage API for **current** commit - `saveValue` method.
-1. Get previously saved value for **base** branch from Storage API.
+1. Get previously saved value for **base** branch from Storage API - `getValue` method.
 1. Compare these values to get information how build size changed.
-1. Use our Report API to report back to github result of comparison.
+1. Use our Report API to report back to github result of comparison - `report` method.

 This is a literally description of what [@codechcecks/build-size-watcher](https://github.com/codechecks/build-size-watcher) does.